nleguillarme/taxonerd/README.md

 ### TaxoNERD for R

     > install.packages("https://github.com/nleguillarme/taxonerd/releases/download/v1.3.0/taxonerd_for_R_1.3.0.tar.gz", repos=NULL)
-    > vignette("taxonerd") # See vignette for more information on how to install TaxoNERD for R
+    > vignette("taxonerd") # See vignette for more information on how to install and use TaxoNERD for R

 ## Usage